Newcastle United Profile

 Shearer retired from playing football in 2006 and businessman Mike Ashley took control of Newcastle United the following year.
 Initially, he was popular among the Toon Army, socialising and drinking with supporters.
 He won their trust by appointing Kevin Keegan as manager in January 2008 to replace Sam Allardyce.

 The dismissal of Kevin Keegan at the start of the 2008/09 season turned supporters against Ashley and his management team.
-Despite several pledges to sell the club, Ashley has not been able to make good on this.
-The club looked set to be sold to Saudi Arabia's Public Investment Fund in 2020, but the move was blocked by the Premier League due to ethical concerns.
+However, fans were finally able to celebrate after it was confirmed Ashley had sold the club to Saudi Arabia's Public Investment Fund on October 7, 2021.

-On the pitch, the Ashley era has been grim for Newcastle United fans, although there have been moments of optimism.
+On the pitch, the Ashley era was grim for Newcastle United fans, although there had been moments of optimism.

 In 2008/09, Newcastle were relegated from the Premier League, with Shearer unable to save them from the drop after being appointed caretaker manager late in the season.
 He later criticised Owen for what he perceived as a lack of commitment to the cause during this spell.